How to appraise the resale value of a vintage mannequin

 On our Pinterest board, we have catalogues for Decter, Rootstein, Pucci, Greneker, Hindsgaul and Patina V mannequins.

 Check to see if is SELLING for the price, not just LISTED.
-Some items have been on Ebay for months without a sale because they asking too much for it.
+Some mannequins have been on Ebay for months without a sale because they asking too much for it.

-While Ebay has lots of traffic and that makes it a popular place to sell mannequins, we personally feel their fees are too expensive.
+While Ebay has lots of traffic and that makes it a popular place to sell mannequins, we personally feel their fees are too expensive and don't post there as often as we used to.

 We suggest alternative sites: Craigslist, Facebook Marketplace, and the Vintage Mannequin group on Facebook.

-If there is a used mannequin vendor in your city, perhaps they will sell the mannequin on your behalf.
-We do that for people quite often.
+If there is a used mannequin vendor in your city, perhaps they will sell the mannequin on your behalf on a consignment basis.
+We do that quite often.

-Keith Dillion, a visual merchandiser, and administrator of the group Vintage Mannequins, has this advice and we share his sentiments:
+We agree with the statement below from Keith Dillion, a visual merchandiser, and administrator of the group Vintage Mannequins:

 “You may ask whatever you want for a mannequin and, if someone is interested, they will pay what they’re willing to pay.